pragya2211/MS-FindingThePath/README.md

 # MS-FindingThePath

-Application can be run on this https://findingpath.herokuapp.com/
+Application can be found on https://findingpath.herokuapp.com/

 ### Explaination of the Code: